FrazerJHogg/neural_networks_from_scratch/glossary.md

     Another example is measuring the slope of the tangent line for a function that takes a single parameter as an input (Explained here: https://www.youtube.com/watch?v=29Px0qXE1BU, notes captured below).

 * **Dot product** : Is the sum of products of consecutive vecor elements (e.g. the multiplication and addition operations performed on 'weights' and 'inputs' of a neuron)

+* **Epoch** : A fall pass, consisting of a forward pass, backward pass and optimisation, through all of the training data.

 * **Exploding values** : Very large numbers that cause problems with neural networks